Wrestling Sensor Sleeve

 -

 After wiring up the two IMUs, I need a way to test them.
 Here I designed a testing rig.
-Placing the two IMUs on separate sides of the bendable cardboard allowed me to test difference bend angles and positions.
+Placing the two IMUs on separate sides of the bendable cardboard allowed me to test different bend angles and positions.

 -